Tools You'll Need

 ⚠ Contains Allergens

 Heat 3 tablespoons of cooking oil in a large pan over medium heat.
-Add the diced onions and sauté until they begin to soften, about .
+Add the onions and until they begin to soften, about .

-Add the diced tomatoes and stir-fry for until they become soft and mushy, forming a gravy base.
+Add the tomatoes and stir-fry for until they become soft and mushy, forming a gravy base.

 Add 1 tablespoon of ground cumin and coriander seed powder, 1 teaspoon of turmeric powder, and 1 tablespoon of green chili and ginger paste.
 Stir quickly over medium-low heat to prevent burning.